zephyr06/SP_Metric_Opt/README.md

 ```
 Although you cannot modify chains using the script above, I think this should not be nececssary during the run-time.

+# Modify coefficients related to SP Metric
+Go to the file "sources/Safety_Performance_Metric/Parameters.h", and modify the constructor functions